‘Bold And The Beautiful’ Spoilers For Wednesday, September 18: A Lying Ridge & Brooke Reconcile

 When Ridge woke up in a strange room, Shauna had explained what had happened.
 She also assured him that nothing had happened between them.
 In the meantime, Brooke had shared her concerns with Eric Forrester (John McCook).
 Eric consoled Brooke and told her that he was sure that Ridge would be safe.
 Afterward, Ridge called his wife and told her that he would be home soon.

 The Bold and the Beautiful spoilers, per Highlight Hollywood, indicate that Ridge will find his way home.
-And he and Brooke will have a heart-to-heart.
-Of course, both of them are shocked that they spent a night apart and are trying to figure out what it means for them.
+He and Brooke will have a heart-to-heart.
+Of course, both of them are shocked that they spent a night apart and are trying to figure out what it means to them.

 Eric had warned Brooke that she cannot expect Ridge not to support his son.
 She feels guilty for trying to come between Ridge and Thomas.
 On the other hand, Ridge will also struggle with his conscience.
 He knows that he spent the night with another woman and that Brooke will flip out if she ever finds out.